wustl-data/wustl-data.github.io/docs/modules/testing/Assignment 4.md

 ✅✅✅ - Refactor as many times as necessary, in small chunks, keeping your tests green.
 Commit after each refactoring.

-As a courtesy, try to only perform commits at each step.
+As a courtesy, try to only perform commits at each step above.
 Use the "staging" tree (using `git add`) to manage your files and changes as much as possible between these commits.
 If you end up with a lot of stray commits, look up how to do a `rebase` or `squash` with your commits.
 I may ask you to resubmit the assignment if your git history is hard to track.

 1. **10 points** - Refactor `test_median_by_undergrad_no_data` and `test_median_by_undergrad_single_major` into a single test using the following process:
     1. Configure the tests to use the `survey` fixture in `conftest.py`.